Hybrid working will continue its upward trend

 Cyberattacks will increase and diversify

-An increasingly digitised world gives cyber criminals more avenues to explore and exploit – and with data as valuable a resource as it is nowadays, hackers have no motivation to cease their illicit activities.
+An increasingly digitised world gives cyber criminals more avenues to explore and exploit – and with data as valuable a resource as it is nowadays, hackers have no motivation to cease illicit activities.
 Therefore, businesses need to have an ongoing awareness of possible risks going forward into 2023.

 One such area that still gets overlooked by businesses is print security – since many people don’t consider wireless printers as being entry points to their company networks.
 This effectively means that any companies going into 2023 with unprotected printers are openly inviting a potentially disastrous cyberattack – even with older, less sophisticated print devices.